-- Sport council members

-- Leadership of intra school competition

-- Playground leaders

-- Leaders of all or part of the warm-up/cool down for a lesson

-- Buddies/role models to KS1 pupils in school events.
+- Sport council members - Leadership of intra school competition - Playground leaders - PE lessons incorporate age appropriate opportunities for developing leadership skills throughout the range of units of work and individual lessons. - Leaders of all or part of the warm-up/cool down for a lesson - Buddies/role models to KS1 pupils in school events.